h3rald/litestore/src/admin/md/overview.md

 #### JWT-based Authorization

-LiteStore can be configure validate [JWT](https://jwt.io/) tokens and configure access to specific resources based on specific [OAuth2 scopes](https://oauth.net/2/scope/).
+LiteStore can be configured to validate [JWT](https://jwt.io/) tokens and configure access to specific resources based on specific [OAuth2 scopes](https://oauth.net/2/scope/).

 #### Middleware